ErdunE/mira-astrology-companion/README.md

 A brief description/context of the problem you are approaching and problem understanding.

 * Why is this topic relevant?
+  * AI emotional-support systems are increasingly important as users seek accessible, personalized guidance tools that are in compliance to mental health and user safety guardrails.
+The astrology aspect allows users to off-load some personal issues they face that are beyond their control, this allows them to reflect emotionally while having hard times be easy to swallow.
+The project explores how AI can deliver empathetic, context-aware responses while maintaining data security and reliability on the cloud.
 * Who does this topic affect?
 Where does it happen?
 When did it happen?
+  * This application primarily benefits individuals seeking lightweight emotional support or personal reflection in their daily lives.
+It is designed for users who follow horoscopes and want an interactive, AI-driven experience.
+  * Mira is relevant in everyday contexts where users want brief, private, and accessible emotional support and especially during stressful or uncertain moments.
+It is globally applicable and always available, leveraging cloud scalability to ensure 24/7 access across time zones and devices.
 * What are your motivations for addressing this topic?
+  * Our team is interested in building AI chatbots and exploring how to host both the frontend and backend fully on the cloud.
+We’re curious about how an AI chatbot can interpret horoscope and astrology data to offer emotional support and real-time guidance to users.
+This project lets us combine technical exploration with a topic that feels engaging and personally meaningful.

 **Proposed Solution:**